 Cryptocurrencies and tokens are integral to the Web 3.0 ecosystem.
 They serve several key functions:

-• Medium of Exchange: Cryptocurrencies like Bitcoin and Ethereum is a decentralized platform that enables developers to build and deploy smart contracts and decentralized applications (dApps) on its blockchain.
-It facilitates digital transactions and allows for the execution of code in a secure and trustless environment. are used as a medium of exchange within the Web 3.0 ecosystem, enabling peer-to-peer transactions without the need for intermediaries.
+- Medium of Exchange: Cryptocurrencies like Bitcoin and Ethereum— a decentralized platform that enables developers to build and deploy smart contracts and decentralized applications (dApps)— function as mediums of exchange within the Web 3.0 ecosystem, allowing peer-to-peer transactions without the need for intermediaries.

-• Incentivization: Tokens are often used to incentivize users to participate in decentralized networks.
+- Incentivization: Tokens often incentivize users to participate in decentralized networks.
 For example, users can earn tokens for contributing computing power, validating transactions, or providing content.

-• Access to Services: Tokens can be used to access services within decentralized applications.
-For example, users might need to hold a specific token to use a dApp or access premium features.
+- Access to Services: Tokens can be used to access services within decentralized applications.
+For instance, users might need to hold a specific token to use a dApp or access premium features.

 How Can Developers and Businesses Transition from Web 2.0 to Web 3, and What Challenges Might They Face During This Shift?